 Being totally transparent, there was a time in my life when I had absolutely no desire to connect with other women.
 I felt many were mean-spirited and bossy, which is part of the reason I didn’t have many friends.
 There was no time for two-faced fakeness, so I hid behind my introverted personality for a long time.
-I later realized that I do need other women and it’s my responsibility to choose who I desire to share my time with.
+I later realized that not only do I need other women, but someone may also need me.

 Women over 40 lead interesting lives.
-We are pretty much established with a variety of interests.
+Most of us are established with a variety of interests.
 Many of us have traveled to several parts of the world and are often experiencing loneliness along with trying to figure out where we fit in–and if we even want to.
 A lot of us are done with the first part of living but are in the infancy stages of the second chapter of life.
 All of this considered, it shouldn’t be surprising that it’s a little challenging to develop brand new friendships with other women we don’t even know.

 A quality group of women is one of the best support groups you’ll ever have.
 We learn from each other and help one another to grow in ways men cannot.
 Some women will say that their spouse is their best friend.
 There’s nothing wrong with that.
 I share this same sentiment about my husband.
 However, when it comes to talking about specific issues and ideas that only another woman will understand, I prefer to share with my small circle of friends.